MalwareCube/overthewire/01_natas/natas11/README.md

 ## Decrypting The Default Array

 We can create our own PHP code to make this happen.
-First, let's create `deserialize.php`:
+First, let's create `decode.php`:

 ```php
 <?php